robi-mengs/project-nothing-personal/0_domain_study/problem_statement.md

-The journey to this research began at the intersection of my entrepreneurial experience and a series of enlightening conversations with [Ian Mullholand](https://www.linkedin.com/in/ianmulholland/), who serves as both a friend and teacher.
+The journey to this research began at the intersection of my entrepreneurial experience and a series of enlightening conversations with [Ian Mullholand](https://www.linkedin.com/in/ianmulholland/), who serves as both a teacher and friend.
 During our discussions about emerging as both a friend and teacher.
 During our discussions about emerging technological trends, Ian shared two crucial insights from his perspective that would fundamentally shape my research direction.